near/NEPs/specs/Proposals/0031-near-shell.md

 * As a user, I want to be able to come back to a project months later, upgrade tooling, and face no issues building and deploying.
 * As a user, I want to be able to set defaults and load a file in order to reduce the length of my CLI command when calling my contract.
 * As a user, I want to be able to estimate the gas cost for a particular contract call before deploying.
-* As a user, I want to use `near-shell` on any operating system and experience the full set of features.
+* As a user, I want to use NEAR CLI on any operating system and experience the full set of features.

 # Drawbacks
 [drawbacks]: #drawbacks

 Why should we *not* do this?

-* The complexity of `near-shell` increases whenever a new command is added.
+* The complexity of NEAR CLI increases whenever a new command is added.
-* This proposal may increase the dependency chain of `near-shell` when it comes to gas estimation, user prompts, and possibly using environment variables instead of JavaScript/JSON.
+* This proposal may increase the dependency chain of NEAR CLI when it comes to gas estimation, user prompts, and possibly using environment variables instead of JavaScript/JSON.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives